Top Upwork alternatives in 2026: best platforms for freelancers and clients

 • Fewer advanced hiring features: While the platform is free, it lacks some of the hiring tools that paid platforms offer, such as advanced search filters or skill verification.

-Pricing: Clients pay for freelancer seats.
+Clients pay for freelancer seats.
 Depending on the plan a seat costs from $4 to $25 per month.
 It also offers a free plan with basic time and activity tracking features for solo users.

-How it compares to Upwork: HubStaff stands out as one of the few truly free platforms, though it doesn’t have as large a talent pool as Upwork.
+HubStaff stands out as one of the few truly free platforms, though it doesn’t have as large a talent pool as Upwork.

 Why is HubStaff a better alternative to Upwork?

-Upwork alternatives for design and marketing
+Upwork competitors for design and marketing

 If you’re looking for Upwork alternatives specifically for freelance jobs in design and marketing projects, you can also consider the following platforms:

-• 99Designs
+8. 99Designs

 99Designs is one of the leading freelance websites specializing in design services, including logo design, graphic design, and web design.
 With a large pool of talented designers, 99Designs offers a range of design services to suit various business needs.
 The platform operates on a contest-based model, allowing clients to choose from multiple design submissions, ensuring they get the best possible outcome for their projects.

-• Contently
+9. Contently

 Contently is a platform that connects businesses with top freelance services, including writers, editors, and content strategists.
 With a focus on high-quality content creation, Contently offers a range of services, including blog writing, copywriting, and content marketing.
 The platform is known for its rigorous vetting process, ensuring that clients work with only the best content professionals.